daos-stack/daos/doc/user/container.md

 ### Changing Properties

 By default, a container will inherit a set of default value for each property.
-Those can be overriden at container creation time via the `--properties` option.
+Those can be overridden at container creation time via the `--properties` option.

 ```bash
 $ daos cont create tank --label mycont2 --properties cksum:sha1,dedup:hash,rf:1